-ApsaraDB for Redis supports a variety of performance metrics.
-You can query the monitoring data of an ApsaraDB for Redis instance during a specified period of time in the previous month.
-This helps you gain insights into the status of the ApsaraDB for Redis instance and troubleshoot issues.
+Tair provides performance monitoring metrics such as CPU utilization, memory usage, average latency, and queries per second (QPS).
+You can view the monitoring data of an instance during a specified time range within the last month.
+This helps you gain insights into the status of the Tair instance and troubleshoot issues.

 Related API operations